Jan Shaeffer – President

-Jean Rath, RDH, BS – Community Oral Health Initiatives Director
+Jean Rath, MSM, RDH, PHDHP – Community Oral Health Initiatives Director

 Jean is a registered dental hygienist and a Public Health Dental Hygiene Practitioner in Pennsylvania.
 Prior to joining St. Christopher’s Foundation for Children, Jean worked as a clinical dental hygienist specializing in pediatrics: general, special needs and medically compromised care.
 As a Community Oral Health Coordinator, she was involved in initiatives to establish collaborative practice between dentists and pediatricians in NJ and served as a Dental Champion Hygienists for the American Academy of Pediatrics, NJ Chapter.

 Additionally, Jean has been an adjunct professor at Rowan College at Burlington County Dental Hygiene Program since 2006 and a consultant member/examiner for The Commission on Dental Competency Assessment.
 Jean is also a member of the American Dental Hygienists’ Association and has served her local component as President and Vice-President.
 Currently, she serves on the Pediatric Task Force for the New Jersey Dental Hygienists’ Association.
-Jean holds a Master Certificate in Public Health from the University of Florida and is currently completing her Master of Science in Management with a focus in Public Health Management from Thomas Edison University.
+Jean holds a Master Certificate in Public Health/Community Health Management from the University of Florida and a Master of Science in Management focused in Public Health/Public Policy from Thomas Edison University.

 Valerie Erwin – Farm to Families Program Manager